bpetit/netboxapi-client/README.rst

 - prevent sending multiple requests/discovering the model if not required
 - better catch exceptions to give users a more comprehensive output
-- setup CI/CD pipeline and build status on github
+- setup pip package build test in CI
+- setup coverage tests